digicraft-eu/filmkes-backend/README.md

 # Assignment

-## Implement the favorites feature.
+## 1. Implement the favorites feature.
 We want the user to be able to keep track of their favorite movies.
 - When the user opens a movie's detail page they should be able to see if they've marked a movie as favorite or not
 - On the movie detail page they should be able to add a movie to their favorites
 - They should also be able to remove a movie from their favorites

+## 2. Show the date next to the title
+- The date should be formatted like this: 5 Oct 2024

-## Create a favorites overview page
+## 3. Create a favorites overview page
 - The user should be able to get a quick overview of all the movies that they have favorited
 - The movies should be ordened by the score the user gave to the movies.
   The highest rated movie should be first

+# Tools
+You're allowed to use the internet, install new npm modules, etc